1Hibiki1/locks-py/README.md

 # Locks

-Locks is an imperative, dynamically typed, procedure oriented scripting language based on the [lox](https://github.com/munificent/craftinginterpreters) language.
+[Note: I made this during my first sem at uni, so expect some not-so-well-written code ;)] Locks is an imperative, dynamically typed, procedure oriented scripting language based on the [lox](https://github.com/munificent/craftinginterpreters) language.
 Locks-py is the python implementation of locks.
 While locks and lox share almost the same grammar, the locks implementation is not based on that of lox.
 This was made as a project for an introductory programming course.

 ## Contents